 - Media ethics

 That said, we receive requests regularly for a sample syllabus or curriculum map.
 During the summer of 2016, curriculum leaders put together samples for advisers to consider.
-Each curriculum map shows how one journalism teacher uses various lessons from each module in the JEA Curriculum Initiative for a one-semester course.
+Each curriculum map shows how one journalism teacher uses various lessons from each module in the JEA Curriculum Initiative in their classrooms.
+Every high school journalism program is different, so teachers may consider exploring these samples for perspective as they customize their own specific classroom plans.

 If you are using the curriculum, we would love to hear which modules and lessons you use.